cubic2008/springcloud-microservices/README.md

 GRANT ALL PRIVILEGES ON springcloud_db.* TO 'cubicuser'@'localhost' WITH GRANT OPTION;
 ```

-You will also need to create database schema for each package using the `db.sql` script under
+You will also need to create database schema for each package using the `schema.sql` script
-the `src/main/resources` folder of each individual project of the package.
+under the `db-schema/<pkg#>` folder, where `<pkg#>` is the package number.
+For example, you
+need to run the `db-schema/01/schema.sql` script to implement the required database schema
+in order to run the package #1.

 ## Package #1: Run Angular Frontend App + SpringBoot Backend (Customer Service)